A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Preliminary Simulations and Conclusions

-\paragraph{Our stationary measure is a necessary condition of global optimality. } As shown in Figure \ref{fig:KKTscore}, GALET approaches the global optimal set of Example \ref{ex:1} and our stationary measure likewise converges to $0$.
-Conversely, the value-function-based KKT score does not converge, thereby validating the theoretical findings in Section \ref{sec:pre}.
+\textbf{Our stationary measure is a necessary condition of the global optimality. } As shown in Figure \ref{fig:KKTscore}, GALET approaches the global optimal set of Example \ref{ex:1} and our stationary measure also converges to $0$, while the value-function based KKT score does not.

-\paragraph{UL stepsize is the most sensitive parameter in our algorithm. } As shown in Figure \ref{fig:trajectory}, varying UL stepsize $\alpha$ leads to different trajectories of GALET, while varying parameters in the LL and shadow implicit gradient level only cause small perturbations.
+\textbf{UL stepsize is the most sensitive parameter in our algorithm. } As shown in Figure \ref{fig:trajectory}, varying UL stepsize $\alpha$ leads to different trajectories of GALET, while varying parameters in the LL and shadow implicit gradient level only cause small perturbations.
 This means that $\alpha$ is the most sensitive parameter.
 The fact that GALET is robust to small values of $T$ and $N$ makes it computationally appealing for practical applications, eliminating the need to tune them extensively.
 This phenomenon also occurs in the hyper-cleaning task.

-\paragraph{Our method converges fast on the actual machine learning application. } We compare GALET with BOME \citep{liubome}, IAPTT-GM \citep{liu2021towards} and V-PBGD \citep{shen2023penalty} in the hyper-cleaning task on the MNIST dataset.
-As shown in Figure \ref{fig:test} and \ref{fig:test2}, GALET converges faster than other methods and the convergence rate of GALET is ${\cal O}(1/K)$, which matches Theorem \ref{thm:convergence}.
-Test accuracy of different methods is reported in Table \ref{tab:test2}.
-It shows that the test accuracy of GALET is comparable with other nonconvex-nonconvex bilevel methods, which improves that of nonconvex-strongly-convex bilevel method RHG \citep{franceschi2017forward}.
+\textbf{Our method converges fast on the actual machine learning application. } We compare GALET with BOME \citep{liubome}, IAPTT-GM \citep{liu2021towards} and V-PBGD \citep{shen2023penalty} in the hyper-cleaning task on the MNIST dataset.
+As shown in Figure \ref{fig:test}, GALET converges faster than other methods and the convergence rate of GALET is ${\cal O}(1/K)$, which matches Theorem \ref{thm:convergence}.
+Table \ref{tab:test} shows that the test accuracy of GALET is comparable to other methods.